aurelia/documentation/English/docs.md

     }
 }
 ```

-And so on for your particular server environment - you just need to make sure that whatever server you're using, it needs to send back the same `index.html` regardless of the request being made.
+Similar techniques can be used in other server environments - you just need to make sure that whatever server you're using, it needs to send back the same `index.html` regardless of the request being made.
 All server side frameworks should be able to achieve this.
-Aurelia will figure out which page to load based on its own incredibly powerful router.
+Aurelia will figure out which page to load based on its own route data.

 ## Extending HTML